 The esophagus is a muscular tube that carries food and drink from your mouth to your stomach.
-The esophageal dilation procedure becomes necessary when it’s difficult for you to swallow your food because of an obstruction.
-Most people experience this narrowing because acid reflux from frequent heartburn caused scarring in the esophagus.
-When scarring is present, swallowing becomes difficult, and people feel as if food particles remain within their chests.
-The sensation is highly uncomfortable and can even cause pain.
+The esophageal dilation procedure becomes necessary when it’s difficult for you to swallow your food because of an obstruction or a malfunction in motility.
+Some people experience this narrowing because acid reflux from frequent heartburn can change the inside of the esophagus.
+When swallowing becomes difficult, people can feel as if food particles remain stuck within their chests.
+The sensation is highly uncomfortable and can cause pain.

 Sometimes, there is excess tissue called “webs” or “rings” that obstruct the esophagus.
-Cancerous tumors, scarring due to radiation therapy and a movement disorder called a “motility disorder” are less common causes of an esophageal stricture or narrowing.
+Cancerous tumors, scarring due to radiation therapy, and movement disorders are also other causes of difficulty and/or pain when swallowing.

 How Do I Prepare for the Esophageal Dilation Procedure?

-To have the best experience and ensure that the procedure proceeds safely, you will need to have an empty stomach before you present yourself at your doctor’s office.
+To have the best experience and ensure that the procedure proceeds safely, you will need to have an empty stomach before you present to the doctor’s office.
 This means that you must not eat or drink anything at least six hours before you are scheduled to have esophageal dilation done.
 Your doctor will let you know exactly how long he or she wants you to fast.